SalehSandhu/react-menu-app/README.md

 I have been watching tutorials and practicing react.
 Starting to understand JS functions alot clearer and working with react hooks, specifically useState

+project was creted with the aid off: https://www.youtube.com/watch?v=a_7Z7C_JCyo&t=5241s

 ## Available Scripts

 In the project directory, you can run: